AZachia/youtube-downloader-website/README.md

 ![screenshot](images/screenshot.png)

 Just paste the URL of the YouTube video and select the desired format.
-Make sure to have ffmpeg installed.
+Make sure to have ffmpeg installed if you want to convert the vidéo in mp3.

 ## Dependencies